hypothesis/h/docs/hacking/install.rst

    .. code-block:: bash

-      sudo docker run -d --name nsqd -p 4150:4150 -p 4151:4151 nsqio/nsq /nsqd sudo docker run -d --name postgres -p 5432:5432 postgres sudo docker run -d --name redis -p 6379:6379 redis sudo docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 nickstenning/elasticsearch-icu
+      sudo docker run -d --name postgres -p 5432:5432 postgres sudo docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 nickstenning/elasticsearch-icu sudo docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 --hostname rabbit rabbitmq:3-management sudo docker run -d --name redis -p 6379:6379 redis

-   You'll now have four Docker containers named ``nsqd``, ``postgres``, ``redis`` and ``elasticsearch`` running and exposing the nsqd service on ports 4150 and 4151, Elasticsearch on 9200 and 9300, Redis on 6379, and PostgreSQL on 5432.
+   You'll now have four Docker containers named ``postgres``, ``elasticsearch``, ``rabbitmq`` and ``redis`` running and exposing their various services on the ports defined above.
 You should be able to see them by running ``sudo docker ps``.
 You should also be able to visit your Elasticsearch service by opening http://127.0.0.1:9200/ in a browser, and connect to your PostgreSQL by running ``psql postgresql://postgres@localhost/postgres`` (if you have psql installed).